 Conclusion

 The common saying that “employees don’t leave jobs, they leave toxic workplaces” remains true today.
-A toxic culture will reduce profits, worsen job performance, and drive turnover.
+A toxic culture will reduce profits, worsen job performance, create workplace stress, and drive turnover.
 That’s why understanding what causes toxic workplaces is your first step in ensuring it doesn’t spread at your organization.

 Fixing a toxic corporate culture starts from the top.
-Regularly review your company’s values and check in with your employees to ensure you’re meeting their needs.
+Review your company’s values on a regular basis and check in with your employees to ensure you’re meeting their needs.
 As an employer, working to create a positive culture where everyone feels appreciated, supported, and respected is the best way to have a long-running and successful business.

 2. https://sloanreview.mit.edu/article/why-every-leader-needs-to-worry-about-toxic-culture/